|What's a creative assignment? Why do I need to send one?|

 |What other certifications can I earn?|

 We are a fully accredited program by the NKBA.
-So you can sit for the Associate Kitchen and Bath Designer (AKBD) exam before you graduate.
+So you can sit for the Associate Kitchen and Bath Designer (AKBD) exam within six months of graduation, free of charge.
 That means you can use that credential.

 You can also go on to earn a degree.
-Currently we have an agreement the RCC Institute of Technology.
+Currently we have an agreement Yorkville University.
 Check the details in the further study tab.

 |Is there a practicum?|